KimKyongWoo/api/APICommonGuide/index.md

 # API Common Guide Overview
 ---

+{: .important }
-{: .highlight }
+> {: .opaque }
+> <div markdown="block">
 > The API Common Guide explains what you need to know in advance when developing client applications using Ipinlabs API.
 >   * Last modified: August 5, 2025
-> {: .opaque }
-> <div markdown="block">
+> </div>

-> {: .warning }
+{: .warning }
 > The contents of this document are subject to change at any time.
-> </div>